Q&A: Former SCGOP Chair Chad Connelly considers Congress, talks about party's evangelical outreach - South Carolina Radio Network

-Former Republican Party Chairman and national GOP staffer Chad Connelly is considering a run for Congress to fill the seat of South Carolina 5th District Congressman Mick Mulvaney.
+Former South Carolina Republican Party Chairman and national GOP staffer Chad Connelly is considering a run for Congress to fill the seat of South Carolina 5th District Congressman Mick Mulvaney.
 The Newberry County native told South Carolina Radio Network he is talking about it with his family over the holidays.

 The decision, however, would require he leave his post as the Republican National Committee’s first National Director of Faith Engagement, a role that he says, “was a key” in the election of Donald Trump as president.